GSA/openacr/docs/CLI.md

 ## Catalogs

 The catalogs are in `catalog`.
+They are generated using the librarian utility (see [Librarian docs](/docs/Librarian.md) for more details).

-The catalog file will be also validated that it meets the defined schema (`opat-catalog-0.1.0.json`) when running the commands.
+The catalogs will be validated against a defined schema (`opat-catalog-0.1.0.json`) when running the commands.

 Catalogs:

-- `2.4-edition-wcag-2.0-508.yaml` the 508/WCAG 2.0 hand-rolled catalog.
+- `2.4-edition-wcag-2.0-508.yaml` the 508 catalog.

-In the validate command, if the catalog file is missing the `validate` command will only check that the YAML file meets the schema defined.
+In the validate command, if the catalog file is missing the `validate` command will only check that the YAML file meets the basic schema defined.

 ## Output